Holy Prepuce: Background

+Early relics

 Foreskin relics began appearing in Europe during the Middle Ages.
 The earliest recorded sighting came on December 25, 800, when Charlemagne gave it to Pope Leo III when being crowned Emperor.
 Charlemagne claimed that it had been brought to him by an angel while he prayed at the Holy Sepulchre, although a more prosaic report says it was a wedding gift from the Byzantine Empress Irene.
 Its authenticity was later considered to be confirmed by a vision of Saint Bridget of Sweden, who confirmed that it was somewhere in Rome.
-The Descriptio lateranensis Ecclesia, written shortly before 1100 indicated that a cypress chest commissioned by Leo III and placed under the altar in the Chapel of St. Lawrence held three caskets.
+The Descriptio Lateranensis Ecclesiae, written shortly before 1100, indicated that a cypress chest commissioned by Leo III and placed under the altar in the Chapel of St. Lawrence held three caskets.
 One of the caskets contained a gold jeweled cross.
 The document stated that in this cross was the foreskin and umbilicus of Jesus.

-David Farley recounts how the foreskin was then looted during the Sack of Rome in 1527.
-The German soldier who stole it was captured in the village of Calcata, 47 km north of Rome, later the same year.
-Housed in Calcata, it was venerated from that time onwards, with the Church approving the authenticity by offering a ten-year indulgence to pilgrims.
-Pilgrims, nuns and monks flocked to the church, and "Calcata [became] a must-see destination on the pilgrimage map."
-The foreskin was reported stolen by a local priest in 1983.

-However, in 1905, Pope Pius X authorized an inventory compiled by Professor Hartmann Grisar, of the University of Innsbruck.
-Grisar's report corresponds to the earlier Descriptio laternansis Ecclesia.
+However, in 1905 Pope Pius X authorized an inventory compiled by Professor Hartmann Grisar, of the University of Innsbruck.
+Grisar's report corresponds to the earlier Descriptio Lateranensis Ecclesiae.
 The gold cross was dated to between the sixth and eighth centuries.
 Grisar's study stated that, like Pope Paschal's enameled silver reliquary cross, the gold jeweled cross was clearly initially designed to hold a relic of the True Cross.
 This is further supported by the statement in the Descriptio relating it to a procession on the feast of the Exaltation of the Holy Cross.
-The Vita of Pope Sergius I (687-01) mentions both the Feast of the Exaltation, the jeweled cross, and veneration of the relic contained therein.
+The Vita of Pope Sergius I (687-701) mentions both the Feast of the Exaltation, the jeweled cross, and veneration of the relic contained therein.
 Grisar attributed the reference to the foreskin and umbilicus as derived from later Medieval traditions.
 The gold cross was lost in 1945.